4 Reporting

 Washington Paid Family & Medical Leave (PFML) – State Program: The entity pays assigned rates to ESD based on applicable gross wages.
 Claims are managed, approved and paid by the ESD.
 This is not considered self-insurance.

-Washington Paid Family & Medical Leave (PFML) – Voluntary Plan: A PFML Voluntary Plan administered internally by an employer is considered self-insurance.
-An employer must obtain approval from the ESD to offer a Voluntary Plan for one or both benefits, manage the funds withheld from employee pay, and maintain overall financial responsibility for paying claims for eligible events under program guidelines.
+Washington Paid Family & Medical Leave (PFML) – Voluntary Plan: A PFML Voluntary Plan administered internally by an employer may be considered self-insurance.
+An employer must obtain approval from the ESD to offer a Voluntary Plan for one or both benefits, manage funds set aside from employer resources or withheld from employee pay, and maintain overall financial responsibility for paying claims for eligible events under program guidelines.
+When employer financial resources or employee withholdings are accumulated and set aside to pay claims, that employer is operating its Voluntary Plan as a self-insurance program.
+If the Voluntary Plan does not involve accumulating and setting aside funds, then the employer is not self-insuring and is instead engaging in risk assumption.

 Use the following definitions and information to help complete the schedule if the entity self-insures for one or more class of risk.

-Individual self-insurance program: A formal program established and maintained by an entity that formally sets aside money to pay or fund future claims and probable losses.
+Individual self-insurance program: A program established by an entity to accumulate financial resources and set them aside to pay or fund future claims and probable losses.
 This is in contrast to risk assumption, which is a decision to absorb the entity's financial exposure to a risk of loss without the creation of a program of advance funding of anticipated losses (i.e. just pay the claims/losses as they arise).

 Joint self-insurance program: Any two or more local government entities which have entered into a cooperative risk sharing agreement subject to regulation under Chapter 48.62 RCW.